The secret ingredient in this recipe for Fresh Strawberry Cake with Cream Cheese Icing is cream cheese which makes them rich, moist, and decadent!

 - For the Drizzle:

-- In a mixing bowl whisk together 2 tablespoons of the milk, the melted butter powdered sugar, and ½ tsp vanilla extract.
+- In a mixing bowl whisk together the butter, cream cheese, powdered sugar, and vanilla extract.

 - Add in more milk as needed 1 teaspoon at a time until it is the desired consistency.

-- Once the cakes have cooled ten minutes, drizzle with the glaze and serve.
+- Once the cakes have cooled for ten minutes, drizzle with the glaze and serve.